Macktireh/clone-twitter-frontend/README.md

-# Clone the Twitter Frontend with React JS
+# Clone the Twitter Frontend with React TS